 TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.

 Step 1: Create Source Definition for Informatica Command Task

 Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
 As we said before, we are using Employee table present in the local File System as our source definitions.
 So, Please navigate to Source menu and select the Import from File.. option as shown below

 Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
-Please select the Employee.txt file from your local file system and click Open button.
-I suggest you to refer Flat File Source in Informatica article to under the following steps.
+Please select the Employee.txt file from your local file system and click the Open button.
+I suggest you refer Flat File Source in Informatica article to under the following steps.

 From the below screenshot you can observe that, you can see our newly created Flat File source in Informatica